 Many people like to add dried fruits, fresh berries, or nuts directly to their baked oatmeal batter.
 This is absolutely an option, and if you’re a lover of oatmeal raisin cookies I would definitely recommend adding raisins to the batter.

-That said, I prefer to keep my baked oatmeal plan, but serve it with different toppings depending on my mood and the season.
+That said, I prefer to keep my baked oatmeal plain, but serve it with different toppings depending on my mood and the season.

 In the spring and summer I gravitate towards blueberries, strawberries, raspberries, and peaches.
 In the fall, I love to serve this with cut up apples and pears.
 Winter has me reaching for sliced bananas, pecans, and coconut.